 More Water Storage

 Glass containers are good, if properly sanitized.
-But they’re heavy to transport and they break easily.
+But they’re heavy to transport and they break easily during a water outage.

 Fewer Dishes to Wash